waimea-snoble/300dtd-gymnastics-nelson-website-project/docs/4-review.md

 ### Privacy

-Replace this text with notes about what you did during the project to address the implication - design features, etc.
+I addressed this by keeping all of the users information in a database as well as making sure the password is stored as a password hash so even if the database is breached, their passwords are safe.

 ### Accessability

-Replace this text with notes about what you did during the project to address the implication - design features, etc.
+Replace this text with not4es about what you did during the project to address the implication - design features, etc.

 ---